THOSE-EYES/THOSE-EYES/README.md

 - 👋 Hi, I’m @THOSE-EYES
-- 👀 I’m interested in programming and music
+- 👀 I’m interested in programming, electronics, music and antique things
-- 🌱 I’m currently learning C++ at advanced level and startigng to learn Rust
+- 🌱 I’m currently learning C++ and Assembly at advanced level, starting to learn Rust
 - 💞️ I’m looking to collaborate on interesting projects about OS or embedded programming

 <!---